 As a brand owner, you’ve probably met your fair share of overenthusiastic marketers.
-You know; the kind that promise you’re going to be a social media star in just six months.
+You know; the kind that promises you’re going to be a social media star in just six months.
 With the plethora of optimism spilling over every time they talk, it’s hard not to share the same excitement.
 However, the state of digital marketing right now has proven that, if anything, this kind of policy in an internet marketing company can actually ruin your marketing strategy.

 You don’t need an internet marketer that sugarcoats the situation.
 If you want to actually achieve results, you need honesty.
 Here are some hard truths about the state of internet marketing—truths some internet marketing companies refuse to tell their clients.